robinmiles1/bots/guide/how-to-develop-eve-online-bots.md

 This guide goes beyond just running and configuring bots.
 The tools I show here give you the power to automate anything in EVE Online.
 I will also summarize what I learned during bot development projects like the EVE Online mission running and anomaly ratting bots, or the Tribal Wars 2 farmbot.
 The goal is to present the methods and approaches which make the development process efficient and a pleasant experience.

+## Bot Architecture

+Before we look at any code, let me give you a high-level overview of how a bot works and how it is structured.

+A bot is a program which reacts to events.
+Every time an event happens, the engine tells the bot.
+Given this information, the bot then computes its new state and a response to this event.

+This event response is given to the engine and contains the following two components:

++ A status message to inform about the current state in a human-readable form.
+When you run a bot, you can see the engine displaying this message.
++ A list of tasks for the engine to execute.

+This event/response cycle repeats for every event happening during the operation of the bot.

+Some examples of events:

++ The user sets the bot configuration (as explained in the guide on how to use bots).
++ The engine completes executing one of the tasks it received from the bot in an earlier cycle.
+The event contains the result of the execution of this task.

+Examples of tasks the bot can give to the engine:

++ Take a screenshot of a window of another app on the system.
++ Read the contents of another process' memory.
++ Send a mouse click to a specific position in a window in another process.
++ Simulate pressing a keyboard key.
++ Start a new Windows process, specifying the path to an executable file.
++ Stop another process on the system.

+As we can see from the examples above, these events and tasks can be quite fine-grained, so you might see the event/response cycle happen several times per second.

 ## Bot Code Architecture

 ### Entry Point - `processEvent`